5 Secrets to Creating Good Brand Names

 5. Strategic fit

 Finally, consider how the brand name will fit within the overall strategy of the firm and with other products produced by the firm.
 If you’re using a family branding strategy — where all your products share the same brand name — strategic fit is assured.
-However, if you use individual brands, you probably want your brand names to fit together or at least not fight against each other by creating brand images that are inconsistent.
+However, if you use individual brands, good brand names probably need to fit together or at least not fight against each other by creating brand images that are inconsistent.

 Conclusion